-- (For new participants) After getting an invitation to join, complete the initial CRDP Profile and testing within three weeks.
+- For new participants, after receiving an invitation to join, complete the initial CRDP Profile and testing within three weeks.

 PLEASE NOTE: GPO monitors non-compliance with these requirements and reserves the right to remove libraries from the CRDP when they do not fulfill the requirements.

-If your library is uncertain about meeting the participation requirements, please note that GPO catalog records are available through other sources.
+If your library is uncertain about meeting the participation requirements, please contact GPO or MARCIVE to consult.
+Also note that GPO catalog records are also available through other sources.

-Participating libraries create a CRDP Profile to describe the types of records they wish to receive and how they will be organized in order to meet the specifications of the local library system.
+Participating libraries create CRDP Profiles to describe the types of records they wish to receive and how they will be organized in order to meet the specifications of their local library systems.

 Each library participant may select one of the following options, matched with your library’s item selection profile at the beginning of each month:

 - All newly created records, plus changed or updated bibliographic records.